The Ultimate Guide to

 Tests for LSD (but not its metabolites) in hair samples are also available and they’re good for detecting both low doses and single uses, apparently for an underdetermined but long period of time after dosing.
 However, this is not typically included in standard drug screens.

 If you feel any other effects, or your experience lasts considerably longer than 16 hours, you may not have taken LSD.
-If your blotter paper had a bitter taste, or numbed your tongue, it may have contained NBOMe or DOx.
+If your blotter paper had a bitter taste or numbed your tongue, it may have contained NBOMe or DOx.

 Microdosing is not necessarily illegal.
 Several countries allow the cultivation of Psilocybin Mushrooms, the purchase of Psilocybin truffles, or the purchase of LSD analogues.
 We do not condone microdosing where it is against the law, as penalties can be severe.

 Is microdosing safe?

 The riskiest thing about microdosing is its potentially illegal nature.
 Always be aware of your local laws and don’t undertake any illegal activities.

 The first ever controlled, double-blind study of microdosing LSD and psilocybin suggests that the practice is more effective than a placebo and that it is safe.
 Clinical studies of larger doses of LSD and psilocybin mushrooms (or “magic mushrooms”) have also shown that these substances are extremely safe.

 What we don’t know is what effects frequent microdosing could have on the body.
 This is why we recommend microdosing for no longer than a few months at a time.